GunioRobot/athenry/docs/quickstart/index.markdown

 Configuration
 -------------

-Athenry stores all configuration data in a plain text yaml file.
+Athenry stores all configuration data in a plain text config file.
 During Athenry's first installation, config.rb.example is copied to /etc/athenry/config.rb.example.
 Athenry will not run until this file is reviewed and then renamed to config.rb.
 The default configuration options